zoom/zoom-api-jwt/README.md

 Clone the repo using git clone.
 ` git clone https://github.com/zoom/zoom-api-jwt.git`

-> Install the dependent node modules.
+> Install the dependent node modules by typing `npm-install` in your terminal.

  The app requires the following modules:

  >jsonwebtoken : Provides a way to generate JWT with jwt.sign() method.
  >request-promise: Provides a way to Request call objects with .then() method.
  >express: Web application framework for Node.js.

-To install these dependencies in your project directory, type `npm-install <module-name>` in your terminal.

 ### Quick Start